epan-utbm/image_anonymization/README.md

 ----------------------------------------------------------------------

-1,Put the four packages BtoP and btop(bag to picture after mosaic on the face),PtoB and ptob(picture to bag) into ~ / catkin_ws / src.Then
+1,Put the four packages BtoP, btop(bag to picture after mosaic on the face),PtoB and ptob(picture to bag), info1, info2(infomation of  the bag)into ~ / catkin_ws / src.Then

 ----------------------------------------------------------------------
   ~/catkin_ws$ catkin_make